rocwg/note-kotlin/docs/tool-kotlin/11-Generics.md

 }
 ```

 Once you do that, you may have difficulties when trying to use the validators.
 You can’t validate a string with a validator of the type `FieldValidator<*>`.
-It’s unsafe, because the compiler doesn’t know what kind of validator it is:
+It’s unsafe, because the compiler doesn't know what kind of validator it is:

 ```kotlin
 validators[String::class]!!.validate("")